limbernie/limbernie.github.io/_posts/2018-03-08-depth-walkthrough.md

 %>
 {% endhighlight %}

 Fortunately, I was able to run `ps faux` and noticed that `sshd` was running.
-Moreover, `ufw` was also validated to be running through displaying `/etc/ufw/ufw.conf`.
+In addition, `ufw` also appeared to be running from `/etc/ufw/ufw.conf`.

 ```
 # ./cat.sh /etc/ufw/ufw.conf